 Set Sail Program

-Set Sail XIII - A Beginner’s Sailing Adventure on the Bay
+Set Sail XIV - A Beginner’s Sailing Adventure on the Bay

 St. Margaret Sailing Club is pleased to again offer its popular, adult, entry-level, sailing adventure this year.